UAB Blazers: Rivals

+University of Memphis

-UAB's main rivals are conference opponent Southern Miss of Conference USA, and Troy of the Sun Belt Conference.
+UAB's main rivals are conference opponent Memphis current conference American Athletic Conference.

 When both teams were members of Conference-USA, the UAB–Memphis football rivalry was called the Battle for the Bones (sometimes known as "The BBQ Bowl") and included both professional and amateur barbecue contests as part of the pregame festivities.
 The winner of the game received a traveling 100-pound bronze rack of ribs trophy, known as The Bones' trophy.

+Auburn University

 In men's basketball, UAB also has an in-state rivalry with Auburn where Auburn holds the current series advantage with 11 wins and 10 losses after winning 6 straight.
 The rivalry was on hold for a number of years until it was again resumed in the 2015 season.

 Mascots

 The current UAB mascot is a green dragon named Blaze.
-Former mascots included a strange cartoonish Nordic warrior named Blaze the Viking in 1993 and a rooster named Beauregard T. Rooster, which remained the school's mascot until 1992 when Coach Gene Bartow thought it would be a good time to change as UAB joined the Great Midwest Conference.
+Former mascots included a strange cartoonish Nordic warrior named Blaze the Viking in 1993 and a rooster named Beauregard T. Rooster, which remained the school's mascot until 1992 when Coach Gene Bartow thought it would be a good time to change as UAB joined the Great Midwest Conference and a pink unnamed furry dragon in 1978.